Hunting with Diablo Boar

 Along with cattle, there is a wide variety of animals on the property.
 We hunt the wild hogs, blacktail deer, turkeys, lots of quail and doves, but we also see coyotes, bobcats, raccoons, badgers, skunks and the occasional mountain lion.
 We also sometimes see Tule Elk!
 There are lots of ground squirrels, cottontail bunnies and hares, and a few badgers.
 Rattlesnakes are around too, as are some other snakes that are not dangerous.

-Here are a bunch of pigs, known as a “sounder” of pigs.
-There are over 30 animals in this group.
-The pigs include some actual imported Eurasian Wild Boar (Sus Scrofa), as well as some with more domestic feral hog genes.
+The wild boar include some actual imported Eurasian Wild Boar (Sus Scrofa), as well as some with more domestic feral hog genes.
 The pigs with more genes of the Eurasian boar are typically black in color and have larger heads and massive front shoulders.
 The animals with more domestic genes tend to have longer bodies and rounder butts, and be off color or calico, with patches of black, brown, white, cinnamon, and every imaginable combo of colors.
 We have seen the boars run, stand, fight, mate, and charge.
 Both male boar hogs and sows can and do charge.

 These four trophy toms were all trying to romance the same solo hen.
 It is interesting that the toms are often in groups despite being fierce competitors.
 Turkeys do tend to be very communal animals.
 One reason the toot toot call for turkeys works is because it is like a hen saying “I’m here where are you?”
 They tend to instinctively move toward the sound.
 They are habitual too in that they are always within the same general areas.
 They have their places and that is where they are year after year.
 They will stay within one or two thousand yards and that is where they live.
 We often see a particular group of toms we call “the bachelor herd” and they have been around for years.
 They must forgive each other once the pecking order is established.